lammps/lammps/doc/src/pair_hbond_dreiding_angleoffset.rst

 Additional Information
 """"""""""""""""""""""

+These pair styles do not support mixing.
+You must explicitly identify each donor/acceptor type pair.

+These styles do not support the :doc:`pair_modify <pair_modify>` shift option for the energy of the interactions.

 For more information about DREIDING force field and other notes, please refer to the :doc:`documentation of the *hbond/dreiding* pair styles <pair_hbond_dreiding>`.